skyistumbling/Shockwave2/README.md

 # Shockwave2
-# A 3D Scratch engine with verticality and physics.
+A Sprite 3D Scratch engine with verticality and physics.

+You can check the documentation to learn how to use Shockwave 2.